Teichlab/vascular_atlas/README.md

-# vascular_atlas
+# An organotypic atlas of human vascular cells
-Repo with analysis code for the vascular atlas paper
+Repo with analysis code for the cross-tissue vascular atlas paper

 This repository contains the analysis code reported in the vascular atlas manuscript.